Man wearing fake bomb stabs 2 in London and is shot to death

-LONDON (AP) — Police in London say a man who strapped on a fake bomb and stabbed two people on a London street before being shot to death by police was recently released from prison, where he was serving for terrorism offenses.
+LONDON (AP) — A man recently released from prison after serving time for terrorism-related offenses strapped on a fake bomb and stabbed two people on a busy London street Sunday before being shot to death by police, officials said.

-Deputy Assistant Commissioner Lucy D’Orsi said police are ”confident” the attacker was 20-year-old Sudesh Amman.
+Deputy Assistant Commissioner Lucy D’Orsi said police identified the attacker as 20-year-old Sudesh Amman.
+He had been convicted for publishing graphic terrorist videos online and had stockpiled instructions on bomb making and knife attacks, according to police.

-A man who was apparently on the radar of British counterterrorism authorities strapped on a fake bomb and stabbed two people on a London street before before being shot to death by police Sunday in what they said was an Islamic terror attack.

-One victim was hospitalized with life-threatening wounds, while the other suffered less-serious injuries in the rampage, which took place about 2 p.m. in the city’s Streatham section, a combined residential and commercial neighborhood well removed from the world-famous landmarks of central London.
+Officers had been trailing Amman at the time of Sunday’s attack, D’Orsi said, but were unable to head off the bloodshed in the commercial and residential south London neighborhood of Streatham, where Amman struck outside a major pharmacy on a busy shopping afternoon.

+The incident in London recalled a November stabbing attack carried out by another man who had served prison time for terrorism offense.
+Two were killed in that attack.

+She said police saw a device strapped to the attacker’s body and called in specialist officers who quickly determined the purported explosive device was a hoax.

+Officials praised the police action but questions are likely to be raised about why the officers trailing Amman could not prevent his attack.

-Officers responded quickly to the stabbings because of a “proactive counterterrorism operation” that was underway, Deputy Assistant Commissioner Lucy D’Orsi said without elaborating.
-Video from the scene appeared to show three undercover police officers in an unmarked car making a quick stop and emerging with weapons.
+Video from the scene appeared to show three undercover police officers in an unmarked car making a quick stop just after the attack.

 Bell Reberio-Addy, a member of Parliament who represents Streatham, said the attacker had been under surveillance “for some time.”